 Trinidad Leaseholds acquired the refinery in 1946, doubling storage capacity, adding a steam plant in 1947, a platforming unit in 1954, and a new crude stilling unit in 1955.
 Under the ownership of McColl-Frontenac, the Canadian subsidiary of Texaco, a fluid catalytic cracking unit producing 7,500 barrels per day was put into operation in 1957.
 In the 1950s, brush and orchards were cleared out of the Subject Site and more ground was levelled for tanks.
-The Haney residence, earlier converted into the administrative building for the refinery, was vacated in 1958 when Texaco moved into a new building at 250 Lakeshore Road West.
+The Haney residence, converted earlier into the administrative building for the refinery, was vacated in 1958 when Texaco moved into a new building at 250 Lakeshore Road West.
 The residence and landscaped grounds were removed in 1961 to accommodate expansion of the refinery.

 When Texaco Canada Limited built a new steam plant with four smokestacks close to Mississauga Road South in 1959-62, the refinery's visual prominence increased.
-The refinery also had an effect on traffic patterns in Port Credit as the shunting of tank cars in and out of the plant along the rail spur held up traffic on the Lakeshore Highway.
+The former shale pit, now used for storm water management and wastewater retention, was partially infilled in the early 1960s as was the ship channel as the southern edge of the Subject Site.
 In 1965, during a period of expansion, the refinery employed 250 people.
 The plant reached its peak production in the mid-1970s, processing 50,000 barrels a day.
 Hemmed in by surrounding residential and commercial development, Texaco decided to build a new facility at Nanticoke on Lake Erie.

 When the Nanticoke plant opened in 1978, the Port Credit refinery closed, leaving the petrochemical unit to function alone until 1985.
 Dismantling of the process units, tanks, buildings and pipelines took place in 1987, leaving the site formally decommissioned and largely vacant.
 Imperial Oil purchased the brownfield site in 1990.
 No further industrial activity took place on the Subject Site after the sale.